crossminer/FOCUS/dataset/README.md

 This folder contains all datasets described in the paper.
 In particular:
-* Jars_Dataset contains MVL and MVS
+* Jars_Dataset contains MVL and MVS datasets;
-* Repositories_Dataset contains SHL and SHS.
+* Repositories_Dataset contains SHL and SHS datasets.
 Furthermore, it stores all parsed jars.